Fair Commodity Taxation: Comparing Allocations

 Together, we see Theorem \ref{t: only thresholds} and \ref{t: threshold mechanisms frontier} as being analogous to the standard Myersonian framework, but applied to our characterization of the fairness-efficiency frontier.
 First, Theorem \ref{t: only thresholds} uses an ordinal argument to extremize information rents, and shows that posted prices and excise taxes are undominated; Theorem \ref{t: threshold mechanisms frontier} then uses the appropriate analogue of regularity of the virtual value function---strong regularity---to guarantee monotonicity of $W_i$ instead of $\psi_i$, and thus characterize exactly which allocations live on the frontier.

 Theorem \ref{t: threshold mechanisms frontier} has three implications.
-First, it gives, in terms of the marginal cost of moving the monopolist ($W_i(\theta_i)$), a complete characterization of the set of all possible thresholds that can arise on the fairness-equity frontier.
-Second, it shows that there is no need to consider the impact of other goods on the optimal subsidy/tax of good $j$; Even if one good contributes in a particularly spectacular way to inequality in the realized distribution of information rents, the tax authority does not change their redistributive target in other goods markets in order to ameliorate this concern.
+First, it gives a complete characterization of the set of all possible thresholds that can arise on the fairness-equity frontier in terms of the marginal cost of moving the monopolist ($W_i(\theta_i)$).
+Second, it shows that there is no need to consider the impact of other goods on the optimal subsidy/tax of good $j$.
+Even if one good contributes in a particularly spectacular way to inequality in the realized distribution of information rents, the tax authority does not change their redistributive target in other goods markets in order to ameliorate this concern.
 Using our program, a redistribution-minded policymaker need not do anything fancy to hit a redistributive target subject to some minimal efficiency loss---they need only tune a one-dimensional parameter (the frontier threshold) in each dimension separately, and then implement an excise tax as desired to realize this threshold.

 Third, the characterization requires only strong regularity of the marginal distributions, so long as the coupling between distributions is independent.
-Note however, that when combined with Theorem \ref{t: supermodular ordering}, these two main results give a complete characterization of the fairness efficiency frontier---varying both the correlation structure and the feasible taxes that can be levied---for strongly regular environments.
+Note however, that when combined with Theorem \ref{t: supermodular ordering}, these two main results give a complete characterization of the fairness efficiency frontier---varying first the correlation structure and second the feasible taxes that can be levied---for strongly regular environments.